Have the patron provide specifics about their question or topic. Get details!

 Stress the common features across most databases: multiple search boxes, information included in a list of results, ability to mark/save records, e-mail, etc.

-Let users know that we do not expect them to become experts in the brief time we spend with them!
+Let patrons know that we do not expect them to become experts in the brief time we spend with them!

 Use departmental library home pages to see what databases are recommended as starting points.